 The Software Engineering Program Junior, or SEPjr., is a high-quality computer science program for kindergarten through fifth-grade students, that balances rigorous and meaningful direct instruction with open-ended creative computing.

-Teachers and students engage in foundational computer science concepts through teacher-directed lessons and the application of computer science through open-ended creative computing platforms, such as Scratch, robotics and maker education.
-The SEPjr. curriculum aligns with the Computer Science Teachers Association (CSTA) standards.
+Teachers and students engage in foundational computer science concepts through teacher-directed lessons and the application of computer science.
+In addition, through open-ended creative computing platforms such as Scratch, robotics and maker education.
+The SEPjr. curriculum is aligned with the Computer Science Teachers Association (CSTA) standards.
 Learn more about the SEPjr curriculum here.

 Congratulations to all schools accepted to the 2017-18 Cohort of SEPjr.
-Professional Development Cycle for Selected SEPjr Schools Begins on June 17, 2017!
+The Professional Development (PD) Cycle for Selected SEPjr Schools Begins on June 17, 2017!
 If you are a new SEPjr teacher, please register for the June 17th PD here.

-The teacher teams consist of one lead teacher per grade level or grade band (K-2 and 3-5) and a collaborating technology teacher where available.
-Teachers are provided extensive professional development to prepare them to offer a scope and sequence to engage all grades while giving them the flexibility to focus on a grade band implementation.
-Additionally, administrators plays an active role in supporting the implementation of SEPjr. and of computer science as a core academic subject in his / her school.
+The teacher teams consist of one lead teacher per grade level or grade band (K-2 and 3-5), and a collaborating technology teacher where available.
+Teachers are provided extensive professional development to prepare them to offer a Scope and Sequence to engage all grades while giving them the flexibility to focus on a grade band implementation.
+Additionally, administrators play an active role in supporting the implementation of SEPjr., and of computer science as a core academic subject in his / her school.

 The SEPjr curriculum is made up of four primary units — Computer Science Fundamentals, Robots, Project Based Learning and Physical Computing.
 Students will use a variety of content and activities to build a greater understanding of computational concepts and practices.
-Read More >>
+Read more about the SEPjr. curriculum.